How to Engrave a Dog Tag – The 6 Best Methods Explained

 Requires precision and practice.

-Method 4: Designing a dog tag by embossing
+Method 4: Design a dog tag by stamping

 Metal stamping is a popular and beginner-friendly method for personalizing dog tags.
-Using metal letter or number stamps and a hammer, permanent impressions can be made on the surface, giving the tag a robust, handcrafted look.
+Using metal letter or number stamps and a hammer, durable impressions can be made into the surface, giving the tag a robust, handcrafted look.

 Source: Hand stamped Pet Tag for Teddy